MahBadran93/ROS_Project/README.md

   https://www.loom.com/share/62228958230144acb1ecae976b3dfa28
   </p>

-- To launch **move_base** with its required parameters, we created a launch file called [start_navigation](https://github.com/MahBadran93/ROS_Project/blob/main/catkin_ws%20/src/task_navigation/launch/start_navigation.launch).
-This launch file will also launch the **start_localization** file and will import the map files and the required parameters.
-Those parameters are stored in [param](https://github.com/MahBadran93/ROS_Project/tree/main/catkin_ws%20/src/task_navigation/param) folder.
+- To see our implementation, we created a launch file called [start_navigation](https://github.com/MahBadran93/ROS_Project/blob/main/catkin_ws%20/src/task_navigation/launch/start_navigation.launch) that will be responsible for launching **move_base** package.
+This launch file will also launch the **start_localization** file and will import the map files with the **move-base** required parameters.
+Those parameters are stored in [param](https://github.com/MahBadran93/ROS_Project/tree/main/catkin_ws%20/src/task_navigation/param) folder.<br>
+We also created a node called [sendGoal](https://github.com/MahBadran93/ROS_Project/blob/main/catkin_ws%20/src/task_navigation/src/sendGoal.py) in the [src](https://github.com/MahBadran93/ROS_Project/tree/main/catkin_ws%20/src/task_navigation/src) folder of the [task_navigation](https://github.com/MahBadran93/ROS_Project/tree/main/catkin_ws%20/src/task_navigation) package that will be responsible making the robot navigate to a specific goal

 ```
 Task 4 : Create WayPoints